The Relaxed Leader (TRL) saves lives!

 TRL is aimed at early- to mid-career folks who (1) are in leadership positions (or want to be leaders), and (2) are ready to learn how to be incredibly successful without burning out.

-New content is published every week, so subscribing will ensure everything new shows up in your inbox.
-The current schedule calls for an article to be published every Monday and a podcast to be published every Friday.
-Posts vary in length and there are some typical article types:
+New content is sporadically, so subscribing will ensure everything new shows up in your inbox.
+Posts vary in length, but there are some typical article types:

 Masterclass: A longer, deep-dive “explainer” article that often kicks-off a multi-article theme.